AubreyHatake/README-Challenge/GenREADME.md

-# README Challenge
+# README generator by AubreyHatake
-  # READEME.md Generator
+  # READEME

   ## Table of Contents
  - Installation